collective-soundworks/soundworks/README.md

 var server = serverSide.server;
 var express = require('express');
 var app = express();
+var path = require('path');
+var dir = path.join(__dirname, '../../public');

-// Initialize the modules (the methods' arguments are explained in the documentation) var sync = new serverSide.Sync(...);
+// (1) Create the modules (the methods' arguments are explained in the documentation) var sync = new serverSide.Sync(...);
 var checkin = new serverSide.Checkin(...);
 var performance = new Performance(...); // This class has to be written by you

-// Launch the server
+// (2) Launch the server on port 8000 with the public directory 'dir' server.start(app, dir, 8000);

-server.start(app);
-// Map the '/player' namespace with the modules needed by the client side server.map('/player', 'My Scenario', sync, checkin, performance);
+// (3) Map the '/player' namespace with the modules needed by the 'player' clients on the client side server.map('/player', 'My Scenario Title', sync, checkin, performance);
 ```

-That way, the `sync`, `checkin` and `performance` modules of a `player` (who belongs to the namespace `'/player'`, see below for more information) would be able to dialog with the corresponding modules on the server side.
+After this initialization, the `sync`, `checkin` and `performance` modules of a `player` are be able to dialog with the corresponding modules on the server side.

 ### How to write a module?

 #### Client side

 On the client side, a module extends the `ClientModule` base class.
 The module has to implement a `.start()` method and has to call its `.done()` method to hand over the control to the next module.
-While most modules would have completed their process when they call done, some modules continue processing in the background afterwards.
+While most modules would complete their process before calling done, some modules continue processing in the background afterwards.
 This is for example the case for the `sync` module that hands over the control after a first synchronization with the server, but may continue re-synchronizing clocks afterwards.

 For instance, if the purpose of the module is to load files, the module should call the method `.done()` when the files are loaded.
 Similarly, if the purpose of the module is to synchronize the clocks, the module should call the method `.done()` when the clocks are synced.